ahmedjawed01/ohm_assessment/README.md

 8. Add to your environment: `FLASK_ENVIRONMENT=development`
 9. Import the seed.sql file into the database
 10. Migrate to the latest version of the database with `alembic upgrade head`.
-10. Create testing environment: create config/my_test.cnf, setup a test db (using naming convention of development db but that clearly indicates this is your test db), import seed.sql, update new db:`FLASK_ENVIRONMENT=test alembic upgrade head`
+10. Create testing environment: create config/my_test.cnf as of config/my_development.cnf, setup a test db (using naming convention of development db but that clearly indicates this is your test db), import seed.sql, update new db:`FLASK_ENVIRONMENT=test alembic upgrade head`
 11. Do not commit either of your config files to the git repo.
 12. Push your changes.
 Note this should be on your *forked* repo, either on a master branch or any other branch.
 It should *not* be on the ohm_assessment repo.
 13. Open a pull request from your_repo/ohm_assessment/your_branch to ohmconnect/ohm_assessment/master.